Celebrating Circularity for Melbourne Design Week 2024

 ‘The Beauty and Persistence of Metal‘ showcases the recyclable properties of aluminium, the material featured in the new Cycle chair designed by Adam Goodrum.
 Whilst the ethics of raw aluminium extraction are complex, and in many ways, problematic, Tait’s focus is on efficiently harnessing the material already in production.
 Existing stock contains up to 70% recycled material and is endlessly recyclable – this hard-wearing property perfectly suits the tough Australian climate.
 By celebrating the material in its various forms throughout the recycling process, ‘The Beauty and Persistence of Metal’ highlights the importance of material reuse and circularity in design.

-Coinciding with the exhibition, attendees will be treated to a sneak peek of our new Cycle chair and bar stool.
+Coinciding with the exhibition, attendees will be treated to a sneak peek of our new Cycle Chair and Bar Stool.
 This latest design by award-winning Industrial Designer Adam Goodrum is crafted with the help of a unique metal tube-bending machine imported from Japan – with each piece manufactured in the Tait factory less than 20km from the showroom, in Thomastown, Victoria.

 THE BEAUTY AND PERSISTENCE OF METAL